NVlabs/ESPACE/README.md

 # ESPACE: Eigen Static Principal Activation Components Estimation

-This repo contains the routines associated with the work that was published at NeurIPS 2024 called ESAPCE: Dimensionality Reduction of Activations for Model Compression.
+This repo contains the routines associated with the work that was published at NeurIPS 2024 called ESPACE: Dimensionality Reduction of Activations for Model Compression.
 The paper can be found [here](https://openreview.net/forum?id=HAcaANQNMK).

 ![Proposal Figure](miscel/proposal_figure.png)